sapphireduffy/KainosCareerLattice/README.md

 # Secret files
 All secret files must be moved to ther root directory of the project after cloning

+# If the node-modules are not present in Express-Api & Angular;

 # Express package list
 Change to Express-API directory and 'npm install' the following
 <ul>